withastro/astro/packages/integrations/cloudflare/README.md

 ## Node.js compatibility

-Astro's Cloudflare adapter allows you to use the following Node.js runtime APIs (that are supported by Cloudflare):
+Astro's Cloudflare adapter allows you to use any Node.js runtime API supported by Cloudflare:

 - assert
 - AsyncLocalStorage